kwabenasapong/openpldoc/manual/source/configure.rst

 **Use Blank Theme**
   Select this option to place the image on a blank background.
-If the image is smaller than the screen, the area around the imabe will be black.
+If the image is smaller than the screen, the area around the image will be black.

 **Custom Theme**
-  Select this option and use the dropdown box to use one of the current themes as a background for the imate.
+  Select this option and use the dropdown box to use one of the current themes as a background for the image.
+If the Theme you select has transitions enabled, the images will change with the transition selected in the Theme.

 Custom Slides